 Smart rabbis know that a good place to start their High Holiday prep is to ask, WDJD — What Did Janet Do?
 I don’t know if Rabbi Janet Marder was the first rabbi to tell I.B.
 Singer’s “The Castle” at yizkor time, and to contextualize it, briefly and beautifully, but the sermon archive on her synagogue’s website is where I got the idea.
 Todah Rabbah, Rabbi Marder.

 “Who shall live for the sake of others; who, dying, shall leave a heritage of life.”
-I’ve always appreciated that line from Gates of Repentance very much.
-It has helped me to draw some meaning out of the unetaneh tokef prayer that follows – words that agitate me, year after year.
+I’ve always appreciated that line from the top of page 311 very much.
+It has helped me to draw some meaning out of the unetaneh tokef prayer on the pages that follow – pages that agitate me, year after year.
 “Living for the sake of others” and “leaving a heritage of life” takes the edge off of a prayer that proclaims at its heart: “On Rosh Hashanah it is written; on Yom Kippur it is sealed…who shall live and who shall die.”

 With all due respect to the author of the poem, whose identity is lost to history: no it isn’t.
 Continue reading

 The great Jewish investment banker turned philanthropist Moses Montefiore – the Warren Buffett of his day — was once asked what he was worth.
 He mentioned a number that seemed, to the questioner, ridiculously small.
 “That can’t be your net worth, sir!”
 You must be worth ten times that!”

 Montefiore answered: “I guess I misunderstood your question.
 It seems you want to know how much money I have, and that is indeed a larger number than I shared.
 But since you asked what I’m worth, I told you how much I give to tzedakah.”